 Pursue New Restaurant Development.
-We plan to open new restaurants in both our established markets and adjacent to our established markets across the United States where we believe we can achieve high unit volumes and attractive unit level returns.
+We plan to identify and pursue major markets for expansion, where we believe we can achieve high unit volumes and attractive unit level returns, while at the same time backfilling in our existing markets to continue to build brand awareness.
 We believe the broad appeal of the Chuy's concept, historical unit economics and flexible real estate strategy enhance the portability of our concept and provide us opportunity for continued expansion.
 Our new restaurant development will consist primarily of conversions of existing structures, with ground up construction of our prototype in select locations.

 We have built a scalable infrastructure and have grown our restaurant base through a challenging economic environment.
-In 2011, we opened eight new restaurants, including our first restaurants in Indiana and Georgia.
-In 2012 we opened eight restaurants, including our first restaurants in Oklahoma and Florida.
-We opened nine restaurants in 2013 in eight new markets located in six new states.
-Our restaurants opened since 2001 that have been in operations for more than two years have generated average cash-on-cash returns of greater than 40.0% in the second year of operations.
-During 2014, we have opened two restaurants as of February 28, 2014, and plan to open a total often to eleven restaurants for the year.
-Over the next five years, we expect to grow our restaurant base by approximately 20%, annually.
+In 2012, we opened eight new restaurants, including our first restaurants in Indiana and Georgia.
+In 2013 we opened nine restaurants in eight new markets located in six new states.
+We opened eleven restaurants in2014, with a focus on backfilling existing markets.
+Our restaurants opened since 2001 that have been in operations for more than two years have generated average cash-on-cash returns of more than 40.0% in the second year of operations.
+During 2015, we have opened two restaurants as of February 27, 2015, and plan to open a total often to eleven restaurants for the year.
+Over the next five years, we expect to grow our restaurant base by a compounded annualized growth rate of approximately 20%.

 Deliver Consistent Comparable Restaurant Sales Through Providing High-Quality Food and Service We believe we will be able to generate comparable restaurant sales growth by consistently providing an attractive price/value proposition for our customers with excellent service in an upbeat atmosphere.
 We remain focused on delivering freshly prepared, authentic, high-quality Mexican and Tex Mex inspired cuisine at a considerable value to our customers.
 Though the core menu will remain unchanged, we will continue to explore potential additions as well as limited time food and drink offerings.
-Additionally, we will continue to promote our brand and drive traffic through local marketing efforts and charity events such as the Chuy's Hot to Trot 5K and the Chuy's Children Giving to Children Parade, as well as our line of eclectic t-shirts.
+Additionally, we will continue to promote our brand and drive traffic through local marketing efforts and charity events such as the the Chuy's Children Giving to Children Parade, as well as our line of eclectic t-shirts.